AetherSky-arch/WordleSolver/README.md

 - By listing all possible guesses, and making the one containing the most common letters.
 - By making guesses that might not match the given hints in the second turn in order to eliminate a lot of common letters.
 - By interacting directly with the Wordle webpage via a library such as selenium instead of requiring user inputs.
+\
+\
+\
+I might come back to this later when i'm done with my studies - this project is on hold for now.